GMLC-TDC/HELICS/docs/installation/windows.md

 ```bash
 $ make install
 ```
 unless you changed the value of CMAKE_INSTALL_PREFIX everything the default install location /usr/local/helics_2_1_0.
-This install path will be referred to as HELICS_INSTALL for the sections related to GridLab-D
+This install path will be referred to as HELICS_INSTALL for the sections related to GridLab-D.
+If you want to build Gridlab-d on Windows with HELICS see [Building with HELICS](http://gridlab-d.shoutwiki.com/wiki/Building_GridLAB-D_on_Windows_with_MSYS2#Building_with_the_HELICS_Library).
+Please use branch feature/1179 to build with HELICS 2.1 or later instead of the branch listed.

 ### Compiling with clang
+Clang does not work to compile on MSYS2 at this time.
+It has in the past but there are various issues with the clang standard library on MSYS yet so this will be updated if the situation changes.